alexellis/discord-updater/README.md

 One alternative is to use Flatpak or snap..
 I really want to keep that stuff off my system.
 This program automates the entire process for you and it's open source, so you can hack on it as much as you like, or adapt it to update other similar packages.

-## Features

-- **Automatic Update Checking**: Checks Discord's download URL every hour for new versions
-- **Startup Version Display**: Shows current installed Discord version on startup
-- **Initial Update Check**: Performs an immediate update check when the program starts
-- **Smart Version Comparison**: Only downloads updates if they're newer than both installed version and existing downloads
-- **File Monitoring**: Watches `~/Downloads` for manually downloaded .deb files
-- **Automatic Installation**: Installs new versions and relaunches Discord automatically
-- **Debounce Protection**: Waits for files to be fully written before processing

 ## How It Works

 1. **On Startup**:
    - Displays current installed Discord version
-   - Performs immediate update check
+   - Checks Discord's download URL for a newer version and fetches it if different
    - Starts monitoring `~/Downloads`

 2. **Hourly Checks**: